 The costs of providing our services have been rising and are expected to continue to rise at a rate higher than that anticipated for consumer goods as a whole.
 These increased costs may arise from adverse risk management claims against us or increases in the rates for medical malpractice insurance.
-As a result, our business, operating results or financial condition could be adversely affected if we are unable to implement annual private pay increases due to changing market conditions or otherwise increase our revenues to cover increases in labor and other costs.
+As a result, our business, operating results or financial condition could be adversely affected if we are unable to implement annual private pay increases when the costs.